 In various leadership positions, including Director of Operations, for the San Francisco SPCA, Nathan was instrumental in advancing some of the most progressive shelter programs in the nation, and helped push the lifesaving rate to over three times the national average for an urban community and at the time, the best in the nation.
 As Executive Director for the Tompkins County (NY) SPCA, he managed the full range of animal control and adoption services in a rural community, including construction of a new Pet Adoption Center achieving unprecedented results.
 Nathan is currently the Executive Director of the national No Kill Advocacy Center.

 His third book, All American Vegan, co-written with his wife Jennifer, was named Best Cookbook (Alternative/Health) by USA Book News in 2011 and was given a five-star review by San Francisco Book Review.
 Friendly Fire, also co-written with his wife, was published in October 2012.
-In 2014, he released a documentary film about the No Kill revolution in America.
+In 2014, he released a documentary film about the No Kill revolution in America and a film companion.
+In 2016, he and his wife will release Welcome Home, their fifth book.